Oz

 Frequently Asked Questions

 Oz ran for a total of six seasons on HBO, spanning from 1997 to 2003.
-Most seasons consist of eight episodes, though the fourth season was expanded to sixteen episodes split into two parts.
+The series consists of 56 episodes in total, with most seasons containing eight episodes except for the fourth season which had sixteen.
+This structure helped maintain the intense, fast-paced storytelling the show was known for.